Undocumented and AB 540 Students

 • Direct representation

-*Please note, all UCIMM services are free!
+*Please note, that all UCIMM services are free!

 The following information was shared by the UC Immigrant Legal Services Center’s Advance Parole Updates webinar on May 25, 2021.
 To watch the Advance Parole Updates webinar, click here.
 For information about how DACA is affected by the Texas vs USA case, see this FAQs resource produced by UCIMM, issued July 16, 2021.